 Similar blocking patterns show to be happening at 22th Dec 2015.

 There is one difference.
 At this moment, December instead of February, the High over California has oscillated to the West, so the temperature gradients in North America have been displaced in comparison with last year.
-At this stage, the East of NA is warmer than the East, but the division in temperature gradients is maintained longitudinally instead of latitudinally.
+At this stage, the East of NA is warmer than the West, but the division in temperature gradients is maintained longitudinally instead of latitudinally.
 And the oscillating nature of these Highs will make very volatile such scenario with a high probability of seeing the H coming back to California bringing cold spells over the East of North America and some storm resembling Juno.

 In Europe we haven’t seen the High positioned over the Eastern Atlantic that we saw last year at Dec14/Jan15.
 Instead, similarly with what happened on Feb2015 but earlier this year, a strong persistent High has kept blocking the jet stream located just above the continental western Europe, dragging warm air from Africa into Northern latitudes generating among the highest temperatures in Nov and Dec on record.
 In some way, the H which last year was over the Atlantic influencing western Europe, is now located over the continent coalescing with others at both sides.

 One main situation remains, the regiment of temperatures is divided in longitude when usually it was divided in latitude.
 As I mentioned in a previous post, it might not be so important why cold masses of air move at lower latitudes but why warm masses of air move at higher latitudes.